aryadoshii/ETL-Pipeline-Data-Warehouse-for-E-commerce-Analytics/README.md

-# 🚀 TechCorp Unified E-commerce Data Pipeline
+# 🚀 ETL Pipeline Data Warehouse for E-commerce Analytics

 *An End-to-End Data Engineering Solution for the Take-Home Challenge*